federico-camerota/DSSC/homeworks/01_openmp/ex2/README.md

 * `dynamic` with chunk size 10

 ### Compiling
 To compile both versions of the program run `make`, to compile only one of the two versions run `make serial` or `make parallel`.
-Two binary files will be created corresponding to each version.